-- Refer to the Guide to Preventing Aquatic Invasive Species Transport by Wildland Fire Operations (Invasive Species Subcommittee of the Equipment Technology Committee/National Wildfire Coordination Group (2017)) or similar guidance documents (for example, Northern Rockies Coordinating Group supplemental aquatic invasive species guidance and Aquatic Nuisance Task Force species control and management plans) which provide best management practices to help wildland firefighters prevent contact with and spread of aquatic invasive species, best procedures for decontaminating ground and aviation equipment, aquatic invasive species prevention recommendations for resource advisors, and aquatic invasive species disinfection methods. - Refer to the South Dakota Department of Game, Fish and Parks and the Montana Fish, Wildlife and Parks rules and guidelines for boat, gear, and equipment inspection and disinfection to prevent the transport of aquatic invasive species.
+- Refer to the Guide to Preventing Aquatic Invasive Species Transport by Wildland Fire Operations (National Wildfire Coordinating Group 2017) or similar guidance documents (for example, Northern Rockies Coordinating Group supplemental aquatic invasive species guidance and Aquatic Nuisance Task Force species control and management plans) which provide best management practices to help wildland firefighters prevent contact with and spread of aquatic invasive species, best procedures for decontaminating ground and aviation equipment, aquatic invasive species prevention recommendations for resource advisors, and aquatic invasive species disinfection methods. - Refer to the South Dakota Department of Game, Fish and Parks and the Montana Fish, Wildlife and Parks rules and guidelines for boat, gear, and equipment inspection and disinfection to prevent the transport of aquatic invasive species.